-Generally, the Board delegates its risk management responsibilities to its committees as set forth in the committee charters and described under "Committees of the Board" below.
-Each committee regularly receives and discusses materials from the other committees, and we believe this allows the directors to be cognizant of the various risks across the Company.
-Each committee performs a comprehensive annual self-assessment as part of the Board's overall governance effectiveness review and assessment, which reflects the committees' evaluation of our corporate risk management practices and, if applicable, the identification of potential new oversight needs in light of changes in our strategy, operations or business environment.
+Separate executive sessions of our non-management directors are held in conjunction with each regular quarterly Board meeting.
+The Non-Executive Chair of the Board presides at these executive sessions of the Board.
+The standing committees of the Board also conduct regular executive sessions, which are chaired by the respective chairpersons of the committees effectiveness review and assessment, which reflects the committees' evaluation of our corporate risk management practices and, if applicable, the identification of potential new oversight needs in light of changes in our strategy, operations or business environment.
 The Non-Executive Chair of the Board participates in meetings of each committee from time to time on an ex officio basis and seeks to monitor the identification of risks or other matters that might require cross-committee coordination or the attention of the full Board.
 In addition, management representatives from our risk, administrative, legal, accounting and internal audit functions separately meet with, and are interviewed by, the Audit Committee in executive sessions.
-Our Group Chief Risk Officer separately meets with the Investment and Risk Management Committee in executive session.
+Our Group Chief Risk Officer separately meets with the Investment and Risk Management Committee in executive session

 Our Compensation Committee reviews our compensation programs for consistency with our risk management practices and to assist us in ensuring that our programs align our executives and employees with the long-term interests of shareholders in light of the market cycles and earnings volatility that characterizes our industry.
-For a discussion regarding our compensation policies and practices as they relate to our risk management see "Executive Compensation-Compensation Discussion and Analysis-Compensation Governance-Compensation and Risk Management" below.
+For a discussion regarding our compensation policies and practices as they relate to our risk management see "Executive Compensation-Compensation Discussion and Analysis-Compensation Governance- Compensation and Risk Management" below.